-After our morning game viewing we leave Kruger Park and travel to Swaziland.
-We may have time to visit the Ngwenya Glass Factory before making our way to Reilly's Rock (or similar).
-Situated in the Mliliwane Game Sanctuary, Reilly's Rock's unique lodge has been tastefully decorated in keeping with its colonial roots by Swaziland's leading conservation team.
+After our morning game viewing, we leave Kruger Park and travel to Swaziland where we overnight at Reilly’s Rock (or similar).
+Situated in the Mliliwane Game Sanctuary, Reilly’s Rock’s unique lodge has been tastefully decorated in keeping with its colonial roots by Swaziland's leading conservation team.
 Notwithstanding the necessary subtle additions and renovations, the house still stands as it was built almost a century ago.
 Mliliwane Game Reserve is Swaziland's pioneer conservation area and is situated in a beautiful, secluded sanctuary in Swaziland's Valley of Heaven, the Ezulwini Valley, an area between Mbabane and Manzini.

 After our two-hour cruise and lunch we make our way Shakaland where we overnight.
 Shakaland is a traditional Zulu "Umuzi" or homestead, divided into the home of the Zulu's and hotel rooms, and is a unique resort which was built on the set that was used for the filming of the movies, Shaka Zulu and John Ross.
 Here you will feel the pulsating rhythm of mysterious and magical Africa as you re-live the excitement and romance of the days of Shaka, King of the Zulus, in this authentic re-creation of the Great Kraal overlooking the Phobane Lake.
 Experience the sight of assegai-wielding warriors, share the fascinating secrets of the Sangomas and witness traditional customs such as tribal dancing, spear-making and the beer-drinking ceremonies.
 Stay in quality accommodation in traditional beehive huts, with all mod cons such as en-suite bathrooms.
 Shakaland is more than just a tourist attraction - it is an enriching experience affording a better understanding of the Zulu nation, its people and their intriguing customs.